DareDeviler: Trains

-The trains to Flight Deck are inverted, meaning that the passengers' feet hang free with no floor under them.
+The trains to DareDeviler are inverted, meaning that the passengers' feet hang free with no floor under them.

-Flight Deck has two trains working all the time.
+DareDeviler has two trains working all the time.
 Each of the two trains has ten cars, and each of the cars can hold two people.
-Therefore, each train can hold 20 passengers at a time and 40 passengers can ride Flight Deck at a time.
-The cars of Flight Deck's trains have a shoulder harness which is attached to the bottom of the seat with seatbelts.
+Therefore, each train can hold 20 passengers at a time and 40 passengers can ride DareDeviler at a time.
+The cars of DareDeviler's trains have a shoulder harness which is attached to the bottom of the seat with seatbelts.

 The trains were originally named Maverick and Iceman, going along with the callsigns of the two pilots in the Top Gun film.
-For the 2010 season, the trains were renamed Firehawk and Raptor.
+For the 2010 season, the trains were renamed Firehawk and Raptor until the end of the 2025 season.

+Since the closure of sister park Six Flags America in Woodmore, Maryland, near Washington, D.C. at the end of the 2025 season, DareDeviler received trains from that park's Professor Screamore's SkyWinder, itself also a Vekoma SLC, as these trains are the second-generation Vekoma SLC trains, which are more comfortable, as compared to the first-generation trains Flight Deck used before then.
+The second-generation trains will be active for the 2026 season.

 Reception

-USA Today gave the ride a poor review, saying "its ride is so rough it bats riders' ears mercilessly."
+USA Today gave the ride a poor review, saying "its ride is so rough it bats riders' ears mercilessly".

 In popular culture

 A scene from the TV show Flashpoint was filmed on the evacuation stairs of Flight Deck during the 2008–2009 offseason.
 The episode aired on April 10, 2009, and is titled "The Perfect Family".